Greece: still a great place to kitesurf

 3. Before sunrise and after sunset.

-4. Closer than 200 meters of rocks, islets, reefs, anchored ships, buoys indicating underwater activities or fishing nets.
+4. Closer than 200 meters of rocks, islets, reefs, anchored ships, and buoys indicating underwater activities or fishing nets.

-5. Within ports, marinas and fishing shelters.
+5. Within ports, marinas, and fishing shelters.

 7. Beyond 1nm of the beach.